fachpruefungsordnung/fachpruefungsordnung/docs/4-backend/41-version-control.md

 A FPO instance can manage multiple documents.
 Each document is owned by a *group*.
 Documents are visible and editable by each *member* of the group.
-External reviewers and editors can be manually added to a document.
+External reviewers and editors can be manually added to a document (this is not yet added to the system, but planned).

 Admins and Superadmins can manage their groups and, consequently, the projects within those groups.
 Core functionalities include:

 * Creating new projects
-* Archiving projects
+* Archiving projects (TODO)
 * Deleting projects
 * Assigning document permissions to users